VivekCR7/TEST/SQL-Basics-to-advance/README.md

     ----+------+--------------
     (0 rows)
 ```
-now all the rows has been deleted. now drop the table using "DROP" statement
+Now all the rows has been deleted. now drop the table using "DROP" statement.

 ```sql
 > drop table test;